What Is the Difference Between a Wallaby and a Kangaroo?

 These tiny cute animals are known to live in forest areas just like the wallaby and are also close relatives to the kangaroo.

-As you can already see, there are a good number of distinguishing features between the wallaby and kangaroo.
+As you can see, many distinguishing features exist between the wallaby and the kangaroo.
 One final thing you must also consider is where you can find the animal.

 Do you know if you are in a kangaroo or a wallaby habitat?
-Once you are sure of where you are, it can also be a good indicator of the species you’re dealing with.
+Once you know where you are, it can also indicate the species you’re dealing with.

 Leave a Reply